-I hadn’t known then who the hell Alfie was in the context of my mother’s life, but I recognized him as the man on the cover of my favorite album.
+I hadn’t known then who the hell Alfie was in the context of my mother’s life, but I did recognize him.
+He was the man on the cover of my favorite album.
 The album had been a gift from Jett that previous Christmas, our last together as a family, if it could ever have been called that.

-It was over 20 years ago now that the music world was stunned by the news that legendary rock band, Wonderland, was disbanding.
-This news came after a now infamous brawl backstage after their last show during which, in a fit of drunken rage, their bassist, Stephen Moriarty, let slip his affair with Sara, their singer and the love of Alfie’s life, and that she was pregnant with his child.
+It was two decades ago now that the music world was stunned by the news that legendary rock band Wonderland was disbanding at the height of their fame.
+This tragedy came after a now infamous brawl backstage after what ended up being their last show together.
+During this fight, in a fit of drunken rage, their bassist, Stephen Moriarty, had let slip his affair with Sara, the band’s singer and the love of Alfie’s life, and that she was pregnant with his child.

 I am that child.

-My mother has hated me since the day Alfie left her because of me.
+My mother has hated me since the day Alfie left her and their band because of me.

 Everyone in the world, at least everyone familiar with Wonderland’s story, assumed the song was about me.
-Women rallied in droves around their guitar god and his wounded soul after it was released.
-For them, it was a heartbreaking glance at the pain the affair had caused him.
+Women rallied in droves around their guitar god and his wounded soul after it hit the airways.
+For them, it was a heartbreaking glance at the pain the affair had caused their hero.
 For Sara, it was a passive aggressive slap in the face from her ex-lover.
 In large part because of the song, she ended up taking the brunt of the blame for Wonderland’s split.

 It is quite possibly the most beautiful ‘fuck you’ song ever written.

 Jett had played the song for me on that Christmas morning and I had liked it.
 I liked the pretty man on the cover of the album.
-Jett explained that whenever things seemed bad, I could listen to the song and it would make me feel better.
+Jett explained that I could listen to the song whenever I was feeling sad and it would make me feel better.

-He left out the part about how it might have been written about me but the pieces fell into place eventually.
-I was like a pet to those in Sara’s circle and the song was a big reason for that.
+He left out the part about how it might have been written about me by my mother’s pissed off ex-boyfriend, but the pieces fell into place eventually.
+I’ve always been like a pet to those in Sara’s circle and the song was a big reason for that.

-If you're wondering why Sara married Jett and not the father of her child, the answer is one of the less complicated ones in the world of Wonderland: Stephen never asked her.
+If you're wondering why Sara married Jett and not the father of her child, the answer is one of the less complicated ones in Wonderland’s world: Stephen never asked her.